 Watford are understood to be progressing well in their ambitious attempt to sign Sofiane Boufal, the hot prospect from Lille.

-A senior representative from the club, believed to be chief executive Scott Duxbury, sat down this week with the player who the French club value at €20m.
+A senior representative from the club, believed to be chief executive Scott Duxbury, sat down with the player this week after the Hornets met the French club’s asking price of €20m.
 Personal details are thought to have been agreed with the Moroccan playmaker, 22, who has emerged as Lille’s successor to Eden Hazard.

 Walter Mazzarri will be given the final say on the transfer after assessing this week in Austria if this group of Watford players are best suited to 3-5-2 or a 3-4-1-2.
 The word from Vicarage Road is that Boufal, who scored 12 goals last season, is being lined up to play behind two strikers in a 3-4-1-2.
 There is an equally exciting alternative target lined up to play in the more advanced midfield role of a 3-5-2 system.